 - Provide inter-regional ferry services to help decongest some major highways

 - Connect urban public transit systems

 Today, STQ is at the helm of a large network of 13 maritime services that extends all the way from Montreal to the Lower North Shore and the Magdalen Islands in eastern Quebec.
 Nine of these routes are operated directly by STQ.
-Thanks to some 650 employees who work day in, day out to provide quality service, every year STQ offers more than 115,000 crossings and transports more than 5.2 million passengers and 2.1 million vehicles.
+Thanks to some 650 employees who work day in, day out to provide quality service, every year STQ offers more than 115,000 crossings and transports near 5.2 million passengers and 2.1 million vehicles.